pranilkochar/Top-100-SQL-For-Data-Analysis/README.md

-# 100 SQL Interview Questions for Data Analytics and Answers
+# Essential SQL Guide for Data Analytics

-Welcome to my Analytics World!
-This repository contains 100 essential SQL interview questions.
-To make learning easier, I have included sample **Input Data** and the expected **Output** for the queries so you can see exactly how the data transforms.
+This guide covers essential SQL concepts every data analyst should know, with sample input data and expected outputs.
+Whether you are learning SQL from scratch or looking for a quick reference, these practical examples will show you exactly how data transforms with each query.

 ---